Airlines push White House to reject tests on US flights | ExBulletin

 Airlines push White House to reject tests on US flights

-FILE – In this December 22, 2020 photo, people line up at a Delta Air Lines gate at San Francisco International Airport during the coronavirus pandemic in San Francisco.
-U.S. airlines are pushing not to require coronavirus tests on passengers on domestic flights.
-CEOs of several major airlines met on Friday February 12, 2021 with the White House coronavirus response coordinator to lobby against a testing requirement.
-(AP Photo / Jeff Chiu, file)

-WASHINGTON (AP) Executives from several major U.S. airlines met online Friday with White House officials to argue their case against the requirement for coronavirus testing for passengers on domestic flights, saying it would undermine the already fragile industry.
+WASHINGTON – Executives from several major U.S. airlines met online with White House officials on Friday to advocate against the requirement of coronavirus testing for passengers on domestic flights, saying it would undermine the industry already fragile.

 White House press secretary Jen Psaki played down speculation that the Biden administration may soon require passengers on domestic flights to pass a COVID-19 test first.
 But she stopped before removing the idea from the table.